Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Introduction

 \textit{Hopf algebra} $U_q(g)$ have been initially defined by Drinfeld \cite{Drinfeld:1985rx} and Jimbo \cite{Jimbo:1985zk} for finite-dimensional simple Lie algebras.
 Those $U_q(g)$ constitute a $1$-parameter deformation of the universal enveloping algebras $U(g)$ of Lie algebras $g$, and this deformation extends to the representation theory --- the irreducible finite-dimensional representations of universal enveloping algebras deform to irreducible representations of Hopf algebras when the deformation parameter $q$ is not a root of unity.

 The methods coming from the representation theory of Hopf algebra have found a wide range of applications to the mathematical and theoretical physics (\cite{review} and its references).
 Readers who are not familiar with Hopf algebras we refer to \cite{Majidbook,Sw}.
 Hopf algebras are relevant in conformal field theory, where the algebras of screening charges and vertex operators satisfy the relations of q-deformed Lie algebras \cite{Witten:1989rw}.
 Moreover, in the context of quantum integrable systems a method of obtaining scattering matrices \cite{zam} has been developed which employs Hopf algebras.
-These systems satisfy the \textit{Yang-Baxter equation}~\cite{Baxter:1972hz, Yang:1967bm}
+These systems admit an $R$-matrix which satisfies the \textit{Yang-Baxter equation}~\cite{Baxter:1972hz, Yang:1967bm}

-There exists a systematic procedure to obtain solutions to the Yang-Baxter equation, which is based on the mathematical construction known under the name of \textit{Drinfeld double construction} \cite{DD,Majid,Majid0,Majidbook} and sometimes called \textit{quantum double} in the literature.
+There exists a systematic procedure to obtain solutions to the Yang-Baxter equation, which is based on the mathematical construction known under the name of \textit{Drinfeld double construction} \cite{DD,Drinfel'd1988,Majid,Majid0,Majidbook} and sometimes called \textit{quantum double} in the literature.
 It allows to associate a new, quasi-triangular Hopf algebra $D(\mathcal{A})$, i.e. a Hopf algebra that admits an universal $R$-matrix, which satisfies the Yang-Baxter equation, to an arbitrary given Hopf algebra $\mathcal{A}$.
-Another existing double construction $H(\mathcal{A})$, called the \textit{Heisenberg double construction} \cite{lu,Ka3}, admits a canonical element that satisfy not the Yang-Baxter equation, but rather a \textit{pentagon equation}~\cite{Maillet}
+The Drinfeld double construction has been generalised to $\mathbb{Z}_2$-graded Hopf algebras in \cite{Gould}, and extended within the category theory framework to symmetric tensor categories.
+The generalisation to the setting of strictly braided categories has been obtained using double-bosonisation construction \cite{Majid:1999,Majid:1990,Majid:1997, aziz}.